-- Avoid tight-fitting sleeves in stretch jersey or Lycra.
+- Avoid tight-fitting sleeves in stretch jerseys or Lycra.

 - Short sleeves should end below the widest point; just above the elbow is flattering.

-- For evening, sheer sleeves (slightly loose) are great.
+- For the evening, sheer sleeves (slightly loose) are great.

 - When sleeveless, consider draping a stole, wrap or scarf over your shoulders and arms.